-As one of the few care providers in the country offering this type of financial help and support, our aim is to provide financial protection with out appointeeship services.
-This allows those with learning, physical or mental disabilities, vulnerable adults and older people help with their financial affairs if it becomes a challenge for them to do so themselves.
+As one of the few care providers in the country offering this type of financial help and support, our aim is to provide the highest quality financial protection with our appointeeship services.
+We allow those with learning, physical or mental disabilities, vulnerable adults and older people help with their financial affairs if it becomes a challenge for them to do so themselves.
+See more information about our appointeeship services below and get in touch if you feel your loved one could benefit from home care.

 At Sova Healthcare, we offer appointeeship services alongside our other home care services and specialist care services to our clients.
 This guidance enables people to be able to live independent, unrestricted lives.

 By choosing Sova Healthcare as your corporate appointee, we will aid and support you with any financial business and sources of income you are unable to handle by yourself.
 This includes bill payments, budgeting advice, dealing with debt and help with benefit claiming and general money management.

 Aim of the Appointeeship Programme

 Our appointeeship services are just like all domiciliary care services we provide, is designed around our clients and is personalised to suit their specific needs.
 We believe that despite the support we give, our clients will retain ownership of their finances and will never feel as if they are not in control.
 Our aim is always to empower the individual rather than completely assume responsibility for the management of yours or your loved one’s finances.
 Therefore, we create a personalised programme as part of our process, taking into account our client’s abilities and disabilities.
 Our expert team is proud of the high standard of advice and guidance we are able to provide in helping people manage their money.

 Our Appointeeship Programme